-Another battle comes about between Courage and himself.
+Another big struggle comes about between Courage and himself.
 Once wrestling the remote controller off the duck brothers he is unable to work it.

-Another concurrent part of the battle scene centres on Muriel and Eustace (who has been captured and controlled off-screen) dancing awkwardly as the ducks seem to be playing with them like kids play with remote controlled toys.
+Another concurrent part of the big struggle scene centres on Muriel and Eustace (who has been captured and controlled off-screen) dancing awkwardly as the ducks seem to be playing with them like kids play with remote controlled toys.